mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \frac{\partial pr_{a}}{\partial \theta_i} \approx \frac{Pr_a(pr', a) - Pr_a(pr,a)}{\Delta \theta_i}
 $$

-$pr$ is the probability distribution returned by the policy with the current parameters. $pr'$ is almost the same distribution, but with a small pertubation of $\Delta\theta_i$ to parameter $\theta_i$.
+$pr$ is the probability distribution returned by the policy with the current parameters. $pr'$ is almost the same distribution, but with a small perturbation of $\Delta\theta_i$ to parameter $\theta_i$.
 Tweaking the value of $\theta_i$ by a small amount lets us see what impact the adjustment has the resulting probability distribution.

 We will repeat this computation for each of the parameters in $\Theta$ to get the full approximated gradient $\nabla_{\Theta}$.